ranky/media-bundle/README.md

 * Currently, [Uppy](https://github.com/transloadit/uppy) is used to support file uploads through the Media File Manager, and it requires [SSL certificate](#install-local-certificates) or be available via localhost.
   See more https://github.com/transloadit/uppy/issues/4133
 * If you are using React, you will have a problem because this bundle adds React, and you can have two versions of React on one page.
 This will be fixed as soon as I registered a package in NPM.
-* MariaDB, MySQL and SQLite are supported.
-PostgreSQL is not supported yet.
-Only a few DQL functions need to be adapted.
+* PostgreSQL, MariaDB, MySQL and SQLite are supported by Doctrine ORM.
+Doctrine MongoDB ODM not supported yet.

 ## Extra